Edu-Maturana/Edu-Maturana/README.md

 # 👋 Hi, I’m @Edu-Maturana
-- 💻 I am a JavaScript developer
+- 💻 I am a Full Stack JavaScript Developer
 - NodeJS lover💚
-- 🌱 I like to keep learning new technologies related to JS
+- 🌱 I like to keep learning new technologies.
+Golang is so cool
-- 👀 I’m looking to get hired as a backend dev or fullstack dev
+- 👀 I’m looking to get hired as a backend dev or full stack dev
 - 📫 How to reach me: https://eduardomaturana.netlify.app/

 <!---